 Nose surgery is typically performed for cosmetic reasons, but it can also be done to enhance nasal function.
 Rhinoplasty can be used to alter nasal bone, cartilage, and skin.
 Sometimes all three are modified in a single procedure.
-Our team of double board-certified facial plastic surgeons has honed their skills and expertise to adjust the size, shape, and overall proportions of the nose while maintaining a completely natural look.
+Dr. J Randall Jordan, a double board-certified facial plastic surgeon, has honed his skills and expertise to adjust the size, shape, and overall proportions of the nose while maintaining a completely natural look.

 What Are the Benefits of Rhinoplasty?